pixelsquare/SaoEngine/README.md

 * Language/s: C++

-* Description: A game engine able to create simple games.
+* Description: A game engine that uses OpenGL as its graphics library that enable developers to create simple games.